gsinghbraze/braze-docs-1/_docs/_hidden/private_betas/conversions_dashboard_v2.md

    - If you would like to filter campaigns and Canvases by tag, select a **Tag**.
 4. Select the **Channel(s)** you would like to analyze for your messages.
 5. (Optional) If desired, select a **Breakdown** layer.
 This allows you to view different dimensions of data, such as by variant, Canvas step, country, or language.
-6. (Optional) If you are interested in calculating conversions of an event that was not set up as a conversion event on the campaign or Canvas, turn on [Use custom events](#using-custom-events).
+6. (Optional) If you are interested in calculating conversions for an event that was not set up as a conversion event on the campaign or Canvas, turn on [Use custom events](#using-custom-events).
 7. Select an [Attribution Method](#attribution-methods) through which to analyze the selected messages.

 {% alert note %}